LGBTQ themes in comics: Marvel Comics

 Marvel Comics' incorporation of LGBT themes has been unfavorably compared with that of DC; its use of gay characters has been described as "less prolific but more deliberate".
 Marvel reportedly had a "No Gays in the Marvel Universe" policy during Jim Shooter's 1980s tenure, and Marvel's policy from the 1990s had stated that all series emphasizing solo gay characters must carry an "Adults Only" label, in response to conservative protests.
 However, these policies did not stop creators from slipping in gay characters and themes; J. M. DeMatteis introduced Arnie Roth, a childhood friend of Steve Rogers, who comes to Cap seeking help in rescuing his "roommate" Michael.
 Later, Arnie himself is captured by Baron Zemo and forced to dress in flamboyant clothes and stage make-up and give a speech about how his love for Michael is false and unnatural.
 Cap rescues Arnie and reassures him that his love for Michael is as genuine as Cap's own love for his girlfriend.
 The story appears to have gone under the radar purely because DeMatteis did not use the word "gay".
 Subsequent official character biographies have confirmed Arnie Roth as gay.
 As of 2006, these policies are no longer enforced and LGBT characters appear regularly in Marvel comics.
 Although same-sex couples are depicted occasionally kissing, intimate or sexual scenes have not been shown, even in Marvel's "Adult only" imprint.
 The use of mutants and the discrimination they face in the X-Men comics has been seen as a metaphor for the real-world discrimination directed at minority groups including LGBT people.

 Northstar, a member of the original Alpha Flight superhero team, was the first major gay character created by Marvel Comics.
 Creator John Byrne said that Northstar was planned to be gay from his inception in 1979.
 The character was finally revealed to be gay in 1992's Alpha Flight issue 106, the only comic book issue to have been inducted into the Gaylactic Hall of Fame.
-Storylines involving Northstar in Alpha Flight and his limited series have generally ignored his sexuality: Criticism has been levelled at the fact that in 30 years Northstar has never been shown kissing another man, though he finally kissed his boyfriend Kyle in the first issue of the 2011 relaunch of the series.
-Northstar eventually became a member of the X-Men.
+Storylines involving Northstar in Alpha Flight and his limited series have generally ignored his sexuality: criticism was directed at the fact that Northstar was never been shown kissing another man.
+Northstar was finally shown kissing his boyfriend Kyle Jinadu in the first issue of the 2011 relaunch of the series and eventually became a member of the X-Men.
 During his time in this team he became a mentor to gay teenage mutant Anole, who later became a Young X-Men member along with another gay teen, Graymalkin.
-During Marjorie Liu's run on Astonishing X-Men, she depicted Northstar's wedding to his longtime partner Kyle Jinadu in issue #51 (August 2012), the first same-sex wedding in mainstream comics.
+During Marjorie Liu's run on Astonishing X-Men, she depicted Northstar's wedding to Jinadu in issue #51 (August 2012), the first same-sex wedding in mainstream comics.

 Ultimate X-Men depicts an alternate version of Northstar who is in a same-sex relationship with that dimension's Colossus.
 Previously, Colossus developed an unrequited passion for his friend Wolverine.

 Rictor and Shatterstar kiss in Marvel Comics Universe.
 Art by Marco Santucci.